 A Professor of Economics at Lewis and Clark College, he authored the textbook Economics and the Environment (John Wiley & Sons), now in its fourth edition.
 His work has been published in many academic journals, including Ecological Economics, Land Economics, Environmental Management, The Journal of Environmental Economics and Management, and The Journal of Developing Areas.
 He also serves as Executive Director of the Green House Network, a non-profit organization doing public education on global warming.
 It sponsors "The Race to Stop Global Warming," a run/walk now in cities nationwide, including New York, Chicago and San Francisco.
 He has given more than 100 presentations on global warming around the country.

 Videos of talks and interviews, as well as information about his books and articles, are available here.
-For more information about Eban Goodstein and his speaking topics, experience, fees and availability, please call 408-865-0888, or send us an email message here.
+To explore engaging Eban Goodstein as a speaker, contact him by email here.
+For the most up-to-date information about Eban, visit his website here.

 A Division Of